Instructions for potential authors

 The whole quotation, given in the bibliography, is:

-Of course, should you quote more than one anonymous article from the same source, the quotations will be differentiated by a letter of the alphabet
+Should you quote more than one anonymous article from the same source, the quotations will be differentiated by a letter of the alphabet inserted after the indication of the year

 Accordingly, e.g., should you quote in the same article the source quoted above and this other source: